 “Maybe he showed up for a reason then.”

 “See,” I say, shaking my head.
 “I’m not buying that.
-Mike keeps spewing that same crap but I’m not buying it because—how come it hasn’t happened to nobody else?”
+Mike keeps spewing that same crap but I’m not buying it like—how come it hasn’t happened to nobody else?”

-“My son,” he says again, and no doubt about it now.
-He sounds tired.
-And aggravated.
+“My son,” he says again, and no doubt about it now, he sounds tired, a little bit aggravated.
 “Everybody is saved in different ways.
 It’s how the lord works”

-I sit back in my seat and fiddle with the gun between my hands, the booth’s curtain fluttering a bit.
-On the other side the church’s silence feels like it’s pressing on the outside of the booth.
-I imagine the dark haired woman with the tight dress and loud high heels on her knees at a pew, crossing herself repeatedly and staring at the statue of Christ in agony on the back wall.
+I sit back in my seat and fiddle with the gun, the curtain fluttering a bit in front of me.
+On the other side, the church’s silence feels like it’s pressing into the booth, squeezing it.
+I imagine the dark haired woman with the tight dress and high heels on her knees at the altar, crossing herself repeatedly and staring at Christ’s agonized expression.